Henok-Demissie/seqay-app/README.md

 # 🎓 StudentHub (Seqay) – Your Personal Learning Companion

-**StudentHub (Seqay)** is a Flutter-based mobile application that empowers students with structured online learning, self-assessment tools, and an intelligent study scheduler — all in one place.
+**StudentHub (Seqay)** is a Flutter-based on mobile application that empowers students with structured online learning, self-assessment tools, and an intelligent study scheduler — all in one place.

 ---